qbpsimulator/bimp-ui/README.md

 BIMP is a graphical user interface for [QBP Business Process Simulator](http://www.qbp-simulator.com) simulation service.

-BIMP provides a siplistic yet complete front end to:
+BIMP provides a simple yet complete front end user interface to:
 - Upload and parse business process models in standard BPMN 2.0 format
-- Collect simulation scenario specific data from user for the business prcessmodel
+- Collect simulation scenario specific data from user for the business process models
 - Run the simulation scenario
 - Show and visualize the simulation results e.g. waiting times, resource utilization and etc
 - Show a heatmap of process element weights based on several measures